-Before long, the damage spreads to a nearby structure in the brain called the hippocampus, which is essential in forming memories.
-As more neurons die, affected brain regions begin to shrink.
+The damage initially appears to take place in the hippocampus, the part of the brain essential in forming memories.
+As more neurons die, additional parts of the brain are affected, and they begin to shrink.
 By the final stage of Alzheimer’s, damage is widespread, and brain tissue has shrunk significantly.

-A decline in other aspects of cognition, such as word-finding, vision/spatial issues, and impaired reasoning or judgment, may also signal the very early stages of Alzheimer’s disease.
-Scientists are looking to see whether brain imaging and biomarker studies, for example, of people with MCI and those with a family history of Alzheimer’s, can detect early changes in the brain like those seen in Alzheimer’s.
-Initial studies indicate that early detection using biomarkers and imaging may be possible, but findings will need to be confirmed by other studies before these techniques can be used to help with diagnosis in everyday medical practice.
+The first symptoms of Alzheimer's vary from person to person.
+For many, decline in non-memory aspects of cognition, such as word-finding, vision/spatial issues, and impaired reasoning or judgment, may signal the very early stages of Alzheimer’s disease.
+Researchers are studying biomarkers (biological signs of disease found in brain images, cerebrospinal fluid, and blood) to see if they can detect early changes in the brains of people with MCI and in cognitively normal people who may be at greater risk for Alzheimer’s.
+Studies indicate that such early detection may be possible, but more research is needed before these techniques can be relied upon to diagnose Alzheimer's disease in everyday medical practice.

 Mild Alzheimer’s Disease

-As Alzheimer’s disease progresses, memory loss worsens, and changes in other cognitive abilities are evident.
-Problems can include, for example, getting lost, trouble handling money and paying bills (PDF, 159K), repeating questions, taking longer to complete normal daily tasks, using poor judgment, and having some mood and personality changes.
-People often are diagnosed in this stage.
+As Alzheimer’s disease progresses, people experience greater memory loss and other cognitive difficulties.
+Problems can include wandering and getting lost, trouble handling money and paying bills (PDF, 159K), repeating questions, taking longer to complete normal daily tasks, and personality and behavior changes.
+People are often diagnosed in this stage.

 Moderate Alzheimer’s Disease

 In this stage, damage occurs in areas of the brain that control language, reasoning, sensory processing, and conscious thought.
 Memory loss and confusion grow worse, and people begin to have problems recognizing family and friends.
-They may be unable to learn new things, carry out tasks that involve multiple steps (such as getting dressed), or cope with new situations.
-They may have hallucinations, delusions, and paranoia, and may behave impulsively.
+They may be unable to learn new things, carry out multistep tasks such as getting dressed, or cope with new situations.
+In addition, people at this stage may have hallucinations, delusions, and paranoia and may behave impulsively.

 Severe Alzheimer’s Disease

-By the final stage, plaques and tangles have spread throughout the brain, and brain tissue has shrunk significantly.
+Ultimately, plaques and tangles spread throughout the brain, and brain tissue shrinks significantly.
 People with severe Alzheimer’s cannot communicate and are completely dependent on others for their care.
 Near the end, the person may be in bed most or all of the time as the body shuts down.

-Scientists don’t yet fully understand what causes Alzheimer’s disease, but it has become increasingly clear that it develops because of a complex series of events that take place in the brain over a long period of time.
-It is likely that the causes include some mix of genetic, environmental, and lifestyle factors.
-Because people differ in their genetic make-up and lifestyle, the importance of any one of these factors in increasing or decreasing the risk of developing Alzheimer’s may differ from person to person.
+Scientists don’t yet fully understand what causes Alzheimer’s disease in most people.
+In people with early-onset Alzheimer's, a genetic mutation is usually the cause.
+Late-onset Alzheimer's arises from a complex series of brain changes that occur over decades.
+The causes probably include a combination of genetic, environmental, and lifestyle factors.
+The importance of any one of these factors in increasing or decreasing the risk of developing Alzheimer’s may differ from person to person.

 The Basics of Alzheimer’s

 One of the great mysteries of Alzheimer’s disease is why it largely strikes older adults.
-Research on how the brain changes normally with age is shedding light on this question.
+Research on normal brain aging is shedding light on this question.
 For example, scientists are learning how age-related changes in the brain may harm neurons and contribute to Alzheimer’s damage.
-These age-related changes include atrophy (shrinking) of certain parts of the brain, inflammation, the production of unstable molecules called free radicals, and mitochondrial dysfunction (a breakdown of energy production within a cell).
+These age-related changes include atrophy (shrinking) of certain parts of the brain, inflammation, production of unstable molecules called free radicals, and mitochondrial dysfunction (a breakdown of energy production within a cell).

-Most people with Alzheimer’s disease have “late-onset” Alzheimer’s, which usually develops after age 60.
-Many studies have linked the apolipoprotein E (APOE) gene to late-onset Alzheimer’s.
+Most people with Alzheimer’s have the late-onset form of the disease, in which symptoms become apparent in their mid-60s.
+The apolipoprotein E (APOE) gene is involved in late-onset Alzheimer’s.
 This gene has several forms.
-One of them, APOE ε4, seems to increase a person’s risk of getting the disease.
-However, carrying the APOE ε4 form of the gene does not necessarily mean that a person will develop Alzheimer’s disease, and people carrying no APOE ε4 can also develop the disease.
+One of them, APOE ε4, increases a person’s risk of developing the disease and is also associated with an earlier age of disease onset.
+However, carrying the APOE ε4 form of the gene does not mean that a person will definitely develop Alzheimer’s disease, and some people with no APOE ε4 may also develop the disease.

 For more about this area of research, see NIA's Alzheimer’s Disease Genetics Fact Sheet.

-Further, a nutritious diet, physical activity (PDF, 871K), social engagement, and mentally stimulating pursuits can all help people stay healthy as they age.
-New research suggests the possibility that these and other factors also might help to reduce the risk of cognitive decline and Alzheimer’s disease.
-Clinical trials of specific interventions are underway to test some of these possibilities.
+A nutritious diet, physical activity, social engagement, and mentally stimulating pursuits have all been associated with helping people stay healthy as they age.
+These factors might also help reduce the risk of cognitive decline and Alzheimer’s disease.
+Clinical trials are testing some of these possibilities.

-Alzheimer’s disease can be definitively diagnosed only after death, by linking clinical measures with an examination of brain tissue and pathology in an autopsy.
-But doctors now have several methods and tools to help them determine fairly accurately whether a person who is having memory problems has “possible Alzheimer’s dementia” (dementia may be due to another cause) or “probable Alzheimer’s dementia” (no other cause for dementia can be found).
+Doctors use several methods and tools to help determine whether a person who is having memory problems has “possible Alzheimer’s dementia” (dementia may be due to another cause) or “probable Alzheimer’s dementia” (no other cause for dementia can be found).